-I am a registered member of the BACP, pending accreditation which I should have before the end of the year, and, as a very experienced therapist who has been working with a wide range of clients since 2009, my main motto is that the client is at the core of all therapy.
+I am an accredited member of the BACP and, as a very experienced therapist who has been working with a wide range of clients since 2009, my main motto is that the client is at the core of all therapy.

 I truly believe that each client is unique and I tailor each session to their needs.
 It is my job to provide the safe space required for them to explore their feelings free of judgement and in the knowledge that they will always be heard, providing them with the necessary conditions to develop and change.